CitizensFoundation/policy-synth/engineer/README.md

 # Policy Synth Engineer
 Policy Synth Engineer is an automated programming tool, utilizing multi-scale AI agents to streamline coding tasks such as feature development, bug fixes, and refactoring.
 Initially created for TypeScript, it can automate programming of any type by leveraging extensive web research for coding assistance.
-Policy Synth Engineer is a flexible, object-oriented library.
+Policy Synth Engineer is a flexible, object-oriented class library.

 ## Limitations